wizetek/niri/README.md

-# Install niri using Nix package manager on any Linux distribution
+# Install niri Wayland window manager using Nix package manager on any Linux distribution

 ## General information